Kiranjith83/SA/SA.md

     - If CPU is 20 % to 50% add 1 instance.
     - If CPU is around 90%, then add 10 or more instance.
     - This is used in a different scenario as Simple scaling policy will only scale linearly and wait for timeout.
 But Stepped scaling policies are useful in different level of scaling.
+- An ALB association can be done from ASG, by selecting the Target Group.
+This allows instances to be automatically registered to the target group.
+  - The target group has to be associated with the ALB.
+- Health check type can be ELB/EC2 at ASG.

 ## Launch Config
 - What has to be launched.
 - Initial way of creating ASG.